ekohl/foreman-howto/README.rst

 Then there are also some points I want to expand in this document

-* The initial install should configure DHCP and DNS.
 * Setting up the puppet environment is a bit short
 * Configuring using the webinterface only graces over domain, subnets and provisioning templates